Tables of Skat bidding values.

 Null Overt32

-An advantage of suit bidding is that it is easy to see which bids are higher than others: in the table above there are exactly fourteen levels.
-It follows that there is little need for tables like 1C, 2C, 3C, and 4C of this report.
+An advantage of suit bidding is that it is easy to see which bids are higher than others: in table H-2a there are exactly fourteen levels.
+It follows that there is little need for tables like G-3, T-3, W-3, and E-3 of this report.
 A disadvantage of suit bidding is that the player who thinks he can score the most points might not have the chance to become the high bidder.
-In particular, the number of Matadors with or without, and any intended declarations of Scheider and Schwartz, are not reflected in the bidding.
+In particular, the number of Matadors with or without, and any intended declarations of Schneider and Schwartz, are not reflected in the bidding.

 Example of the difference between suit and value bidding: